michelebruno/michelebruno/README.md

 I'm a Communication Design student at Politecnico di Milano.

-I enjoy coding since I'm too lazy to do tasks on my own.

 Follow me on [Linkedin](https://www.linkedin.com/in/brunomichele/).
 <!--
 **michelebruno/michelebruno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.